-It is customary in Asia to tip service providers such as waiters, at approximately 10%, depending on the service.
-Tipping is expected – though not compulsory – and shows an expression of satisfaction with the people who have assisted you on your tour.
+It is customary in Southeast Asia to tip service providers such as waiters, at approximately 10%, depending on the service.
+Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
+Tipping is also one of the most direct ways that you can have a positive economic impact within the local community.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.
-There are several times during the trip where there is an opportunity to tip the local guides or drivers we use.
-You may do this individually, or your tour leader will offer to collect the money and tip as a group.
-Recommendations for tipping drivers and local guides would range from $1-$2 USD per person per day, depending on the quality and length of the service.
+Recommendations for tipping drivers and local guides would range from $1-2 USD per person per day, depending on the quality and length of the service.
 Ask your tour leader for specific recommendations based on the circumstances and culture.
-Also, at the end of each trip, if you felt your G Adventures tour leader did an outstanding job, tipping is appreciated.
-The amount is entirely a personal preference, but we recommend using $20-$25 USD per person per week as a guideline.

 GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.

 This program begins in Bangkok and ends in Hanoi.
 Please double-check our itinerary for the date by which you must arrive in Bangkok.
 You may want to arrive in Bangkok one or more days early in case you have flight disruptions.
 You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
 Welcome Meeting on Day 1.
 You can depart from Hanoi any time on the final day of the program, or stay later to see more of the city.